holepunchto/hypercore/README.md

 #### `core.on('remote-contiguous-length', length)`

 Emitted when the max known contiguous `length` from a remote, ie `core.remoteContiguousLength`, is updated.
-Not emitted when core is truncated since that is a local update rather than a remote change.
+Note this is not emitted when core is truncated.

 #### `Hypercore.MAX_SUGGESTED_BLOCK_SIZE`